japaneseTemmie/MusicBot.py-2.0/README.md

 - Hardware requirements:

+  Theoretically, the bot can run on any sort of hardware configuration that boots a compatible OS.
+However, for best performance, here's the minimum/recommended requirements:

   - Minimum (personal use / few guilds):

       - A **100Mbps Download** / **10Mbps Upload** internet connection (_Ethernet preferred for lower latency_).